Hypoglycemia - self-care

 Low blood sugar is called hypoglycemia.
-Blood sugar below 70 mg/dL is low.
-Blood sugars below this level can harm you.
+A blood sugar level below 70 mg/dL is low and can harm you.

 Know how to tell when your blood sugar is getting low.
-Symptoms are:
+Symptoms include:

 Sometimes your blood sugar may be too low even if you do not have symptoms.
 If it gets too low, you may:

 Talk with your doctor or nurse about when you should check your blood sugar every day.
 People who have low blood sugar need to check their blood sugar more often.

 The most common causes of low blood sugar are:

 Preventing low blood sugar is better than having to treat it.

 Family and friends should know how to help.
 They should know:

 If you have diabetes, always wear a medical alert bracelet or necklace.
 This helps emergency medical workers know you have diabetes.

 Check your blood sugar whenever you have symptoms of low blood sugar.
 If your blood sugar is below 70 mg/dL, treat yourself right away.